ruby-R53/fpkg/README.md

 1. Simply install the program by running `make`.
 By default, this will install the script itself to `/usr/local/bin/`, along with the configuration file `fpkg.conf` and the bundled `bashrc` file to `/etc/fpkg/`.
+The modules are also installed to a subdirectory of that, `modules/`.
 The completion script, `fpkg.bashcomplete`, is then installed to `/usr/share/bash-completion/completions/`.

 You may then change `$PREFIX` to whatever directory you'd like the script to be installed on.